 - If you need taxi, use Uber app or a local app called Yandex.Taxi

 - I consider Russia a safe country to travel, but I recommend to take the same precautions as you would in any other country.
 Don’t hang out late at night in some shady little streets, don’t walk around with your bag wide open, don’t flash money, be especially careful around train stations and touristy attractions.
+I always recommend to get a travel insurance, especially if you are traveling to a new and unknown country.
+I always use World Nomads in my travels.
+Give it a try!

 - Hate to say it, but if your skin color is not white, you’ll have some extra attention in Russia.
 That doesn’t necessarily mean anything bad, but people are curious about what they haven’t encountered and they will stare.
 You won’t feel it much in Moscow and Saint Petersburg, where locals are used to tourists from all over the world.
 But the further away you travel from big cities, the more attention you’ll draw.